BruceEckel/ClarifyingConcurrency/What are Effects.md

 None
 -------------------------
 ```
-You can see that the returned objects are either `Ok` or `Err` and the pattern match captures all the different types that come back from `fallible()`.
+The returned objects are either `Ok` or `Err` and the pattern match captures all the different types that come back from `fallible()`.
 ## More Sophisticated Features

 The [Result](https://pypi.org/project/result/) library includes significantly more functionality than my oversimplified `my_result.py` provides.
 One of the most interesting is the `and_then()` function.
 Suppose you have a set of operations, like this: